 Feeling Restless?
 10 Tips for a Better Night’s Sleep

 Okay, so you have sleep problems.
-You're likely wondering why a vein specialist would be interested in ways to improve your sleep?
+You're likely wondering why a vein specialist would be interested in ways to improve your sleep.
 The bottom line, it's such a common problem that I see it every day of the week.
-I have conversations with my patients on a regular basis about ways to overcome sleep problems.
-In fact, 75% of patients with vein reflux have poor quality sleep and they get significant improvement or resolution after treatment.
+I regularly have conversations with my patients about ways to overcome sleep problems.
+75% of patients with vein reflux have poor-quality sleep, and they get significant improvement or resolution after treatment.

 Think for a moment about all the factors that can interfere with a good night's sleep.
 There could be stress from work, relationships, responsibilities, and all kinds of unexpected life challenges, such as illnesses.
 After considering all these factors, it’s no wonder why quality sleep can sometimes be hard to find.
 And when it comes to illnesses that affect our sleep and cause restlessness, vein conditions are often a very common cause.